vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ### Manifest Files & Directives

 These manifest files like `application.css` include the logic to import all the files its search path.
-Rails importes these partials first and then compiles into a single authorative file that the browser will use.
+Rails imports these partials first and then compiles into a single authorative file that the browser will use.
 That’s just a default though and you can change that of course.

 Every manifest file has directives which are instructions that determine which files need to be required to build up these manifest files.
 The order in which they are imported is determined in there as well.
 The final result contains all the contents of all the files the directives have access to.
 Sprockets loads these files, does the necessary preprocessing and rounds the whole thing off by compressing the result.
 Pretty darn useful!